 - Colder temperatures may cause skirting material to contract and pull out snaps

-- Material contraction in cold temperatures may prevent attachments from lining up correctly making attachment difficult
+- The material contraction in cold temperatures may prevent attachments from lining up correctly making attachment difficult

-There are some methods that use suctions cups to hold the skirting in place.
+Some methods use suctions cups to hold the skirting in place.

 - Doesn’t leave any holes in RV